 Routine may make all the difference for small family gatherings, but dates often differ for larger parties.
 Negotiation may be needed to ensure that children can be present at important holiday functions.
 This begins with alerting the other parent as soon as the date of a particular event is known.
 For many parents, this is most easily accomplished with a shared digital calendar.

-As you prepare for the excitement of the holidays, leave the stress of legal matters to the Brown Law Offices.
-We can assist with everything from parenting time to child support.
+As you prepare for the excitement of the holidays, leave the stress of legal matters to the law firm of Barna, Guzy & Steffen, Ltd. We can assist with everything from parenting time to child support.
 Reach out today to learn more about our family law services.